 - makes best use of that wildly variegated yarn you picked up on a whim.

-- didn’t have any purl stitches in them in case I wasn’t in the mood to purl.
+- didn’t have any purl stitches in them in case you’re not in the mood to purl.

-- are interesting, but not too challenging because I just want to relax.
+- are interesting, but not too challenging because you just want to relax.

 - is adjustable because you don’t want to have a lot of leftover yarn lying around.

-- I could practice a new skill without it being boring or complicated.
-And once the skill was picked up, there was a shorthand version to refer to (so I didn’t have to weed through a lot of instruction once I learned the skill).
+- You can practice a new skill without it being boring or complicated.
+And once the skill was picked up, there was a shorthand version to refer to (so you don’t have to weed through a lot of instruction once you learned the skill).

-- once I got it started, are easily memorized so I didn’t need to look at the pattern!
+- once you got going, the instructions are easily memorized so you don’t need to look at the pattern!